mithunkatti/skill-dev-documentation/README.md

 ### Pushing the skills into Github repository

 Merge the skills (.json files) into your Github repository.
-Add a documentation guide for the users of this skill to use the skills efficiently.
+In the Partner Github repository, add documentation for the users of this skill to use the skills efficiently.

 <img width="468" alt="image" src="https://github.com/mithunkatti/skill-dev-documentation/assets/55537587/69e45726-3738-49cd-a9d3-692d64dbbdf7">